fleetdm/fleet/handbook/engineering/README.md

 The process below ensures that QA is done before any code is effective and running.

 #### How nvd and/or vulnerabilities repositories take code from fleet repo
 The repositories will only take tag-based code from the [fleet](https://github.com/fleetdm/fleet) 'main' branch and not the latest code.
 Tags will include PR numbers in them, e.g. VULN_TAG_12345.
-Both repositories are configured to be configured with their specific tag (changing the tag for any of the repos requires a PR).
+Both repositories use an environment parameter to configure their respective tag (changing the tag for any of the repos requires a PR).

 #### Dev work in fleet repo code area that is copied and run by nvd and/or vulnerabilities repos
 1. Create a new PR into [fleet](https://github.com/fleetdm/fleet) e.g. #12345.